 The main ingredients for this tofu with salted egg sauce recipe are silken tofu and salted duck eggs.

-- Silken tofu is great for steaming (such as steamed tofu with ground pork or with black bean sauce) and some deep-frying tofu dishes like the one I’m sharing today.
+- Silken tofu is great for steaming (such as steamed tofu with ground pork, with mushrooms & vegetables, or with black bean sauce) and some deep-frying tofu dishes like the one I’m sharing today.

 - Salted duck eggs can be found at Asian grocery stores.
 You may have seen me using them in mooncake filling or in this fried rice dish.